slatedocs/slate/source/includes/_endpoint-batch.md

 }
 ```

+#### POST

 A POST to this resource adds a new batch.
-The payload can be be a Crunch Table (with variable metadata, row data, or both), the URI of a Source, or the URI of another dataset (provided that the authenticated user has view permissions).
-All added rows regardless of source obtain the same batch id.
-A 201 indicates success, and returns the URL of the new batch in the Location header.

-If the append operation takes more than two minutes, 202 is returned instead and the batch will continue being appended in the background.
-The Location header is still returned, pointing to the new batch's URL.
-The client can GET that URL to query its status.
+The request payload can contain (1) the URL of another Dataset, (2) the URL of a Source object, or (3) a Crunch Table definition with variable metadata, row data, or both.

+A successful request will return either 201 status, if sufficiently fast, or 202, if the task is large enough to require processing outside of the request cycle.
+In both cases, the newly created batch entity's URL is returned in the Location header.
+The 202 response contains a body with a Progress resource in it; poll that URL for updates on the completion of the append.
+See [Progress](#progress).

-Batches are created in `analyzing` status and will be advanced through `importing`, `imported`, and `appended` status if there are no problems.
+Batches are created in `analyzing` state and will be advanced through `importing`, `imported`, and `appended` states if there are no problems.
 If there was a problem in processing it, its status will be `conflict` or `error`.

-Note that the status code will always be 202 for asynchronous or 201 for synchronous creation of the batch whether there were conflicts or not.
+Note that the response status code will always be 202 for asynchronous or 201 for synchronous creation of the batch whether there were conflicts or not.
 So you need to GET the new batch's URL to see if the data is good to go (status `appended`).

+If an append is already in process on the dataset, the POST request will return 409 status.

-#### Appending a dataset
+##### Appending a dataset

-Must contain the URL of a dataset that the current user can read.
-This action
-will create a Source entity mapping to such dataset.
-Its name and description
-will match the dataset's name and description respectively at that moment.
+To append a Dataset, POST a Shoji Entity with a dataset URL.
+You must have at least view (read) permissions on this dataset.
+Internally, this action will create a Source entity pointing to that dataset.

 ```json
 {